Posted on May 20, 2019

 Following graduation, he began teaching at Our Lady of Providence Regional School in Central Islip, NY where he taught grades K-8 from 2015-2016.
 After leaving Our Lady of Providence, Mr. Amster began his career with the Diocese of Brooklyn.
 He served as the Spanish Teacher at St. Stanislaus Kostka Catholic Academy of Queens in Maspeth from 2016 until 2018.
 During that time, Mr. Amster taught grades K to 8; he also worked with the other teachers as a substitute teacher and on the yearbook with their Art & Technology Teacher.
 Mr. Amster is grateful for the friends and experiences he has made at his previous institutions, and is ready to use the tools he has learned in his newest role here at St. Francis.

 In addition to teaching, Mr. Amster is in his final year at Stony Brook University for his Master’s Degree.
 Upon graduation, Mr. Amster will have earned his Masters of Arts in Higher Education Administration.
 During his time at Stony Brook, he began as the Graduate Assistant for Fraternity & Sorority Life.
 With no Assistant Director hired, he was promoted to the Coordinator of Fraternity & Sorority Life.
 With his promotion, he served as professional staff while still being a graduate student.
-After leaving that role, he began an internship working with University Scholars (at Stony Brook University) and will also be working with Community Standards at Long Island University – Post.
+After leaving that role, he began an internship working with University Scholars (at Stony Brook University) for the Fall 2018 semester.

 Mr. Amster is also involved in conferences such as LICSPA, NGLA, and AFA so that he can learn from experienced professionals in the field.
 With his degree, Mr. Amster can continue to be a Spanish teacher, but also apply his knowledge of student development as a Director of Student Life/Campus Activities, or some other type of administrator.
 In addition to this, he plans to continue his education through obtaining his Middle School Extension, as well as credentials in Literacy and TESOL (Teaching English to Students of Other Languages).